SamirMarin/github-actions-by-example/chap2-deployment-workflow/s2-the-services.md

 }
 ```

-We can now test this route by running the following command.
+To test this new route, execute these commands:

 ```bash
 go build -o workout-management-service